sagiegurari/simple-oracledb/docs/api.md

   }
 });

-//read all rows in bulks (split results) connection.query('SELECT * FROM departments WHERE manager_id > :id', [110], {
+//read all rows in bulks (split results via option.splitResults) connection.query('SELECT * FROM departments WHERE manager_id > :id', [110], {
   splitResults: true,
   bulkRowsAmount: 100 //The amount of rows to fetch (for splitting results, that is the max rows that the callback will get for each callback invocation)